MoemenMostafa/SeasonBox/blueprint.md

-# Season Box Blueprint
+# SeasonBox Blueprint

 ## Overview

-Season Box is a Flutter application that allows users to subscribe to seasonal boxes of curated items.
-The app features user authentication, a home screen, and a subscription screen where users can view and select different seasonal subscription boxes.
+SeasonBox is a mobile application that helps families manage seasonal items (clothes, shoes, gear, boxes, etc.), track which child each item fits, store inventory with photos and storage locations, and receive reminders based on season changes and predicted child growth.

 ## Style and Design